app-generator/tutorial-flask/flask-project-structure.md

 **App Factory Pattern**

 This method is usually a good technique to develop complex projects in Flask.
-A 'factory' pattern expose the application bundled with all mandatory assets:
+A `factory` pattern exposes the application bundled with all mandatory assets:

 - Read Configuration
 - Register Blueprints